kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 #### Container users

-- The privileged container can run as any user that's available on the host or in the domain of the host machine.
-Password accounts are being investigated.
+- The `hostProcess` container can run as any user that's available on the host or in the domain of the host machine.
 Running privileged containers as non SYSTEM/admin accounts will be the primary way operators can restrict access to system resources (files, registry, named pipes, WMI, etc).
 More information on Windows resource access can be found at https://docs.microsoft.com/en-us/archive/msdn-magazine/2008/november/access-control-understanding-windows-file-and-registry-permissions.
+- Note: Support for local accounts with passwords is being investigated.
+Support for this scenario will most likely involve retrieving credential from the 'Windows Credential Manager' as shown in the following [proposed hcsshim changes](https://github.com/marosset/hcsshim/commit/cf42f301cf507f98d7137c8be008902306df9609).
+Any changes here will not require any changes to Kubernetes or pod/deployment manifests.

 #### Container Mounts

-- When privileged containers are started a new volume will be created on the host which will contain the contents of the container image.
+- When `hostProcess` containers are started a new volume will be created on the host which will contain the contents of the container image.
 Containers will have a default working directory that points to this container volume.
 Containers will also have full access to the host file-system (unless restricted by filed-based ACLs and the run_as_username used to start the container.)
 Processes should use absolute paths when accessing files on the host and relative paths when accessing files brought in via the container image.
   - Note: there will be no `chroot` equivalent.
 - An environment variable `$CONTAINER_SANDBOX_MOUNT_POINT` will be set to the absolute path where the container volume is mounted for `hostProcess` containers.